Salaries, Wages, and Stipends

 Automatic Payroll Deposit

 Employees can have their pay-checks electronically deposited into a designated account.
 A notification period of two pay periods is necessary to activate this service.
 With automatic deposit, an employee’s pay is immediately available on the pay date.
-Contact Janet Caruso, ext.
+Contact Jewel O'Neal, ext.
 6056 for information about the automatic payroll deposit service.

 Automatic payroll deductions for the Teacher Retirement System of Texas (TRS) and federal income tax are required for all full-time employees.
 Medicare tax deductions also are required for all employees hired after March 31, 1986.
 Temporary and part-time employees who are not eligible for TRS membership must make contributions to the 457 Deferred Compensation Plan.